Sexual Assault Resources

 About confidentiality

 UW Counseling Center records are not part of academic records and no one on or off campus has access to them or any information in them.
-Communication with your counselor and your records will be kept in confidence and will not be shared with anyone outside of the Counseling Center, unless you give written authorization and/or except under these extremely rare circumstances:
+Communication with your counselor and your records will be kept in confidence and will not be shared with anyone outside of the Counseling Center unless you give written authorization and/or except under these extremely rare circumstances:

-• If there is risk of imminent harm to yourself or another identified person, we are required to notify appropriate authorities to ensure everyone’s safety.
+• If there is a risk of imminent harm to yourself or another identified person, we are required to notify appropriate authorities to ensure everyone’s safety.

 • If there is reason to suspect that a minor or an elderly person is in danger of being abused or neglected, we are legally required to report this to the Department of Social Services.